Advantages Of Reading

-Earlier this week, I had a little fun with Facebook again (if you haven't "liked" my page yet, you should), with a quote/lyric contest, promising to write about the quotes/lyrics that my winners submitted.
-Here's what I think of the winning quote:
+Earlier this week, I had a little fun with Facebook; I held a little quote/lyric contest, promising to write about the quotes/lyrics that my winners submitted.
+And the winning quote is:

 "The man who DOES NOT read has no advantage over the man who CANNOT read." -- Mark Twain